garyongguanjie/garyongguanjie.github.io/_posts/2024-03-25-Making-Good-Photos.md

 Similar idea using railings once again as leading lines.

 {% include figure.html image="/images/making-good-photos/11.jpg" caption="Oryukdo, Korea" %}
-Moved camera higher to ensure human subjects are placed in the sea.
-Standing in the middle and moving to just the right distance to place pair of islands right between pair of people.
+The camera was elevated to ensure that human subjects were positioned fully in the sea.
+Adjusted position until the pair of islands was perfectly aligned between the pair of people.

 {% include figure.html image="/images/making-good-photos/12.jpg" caption="Phuket, Thailand" %}